nanobox-quickstarts/nanobox-express/README.md

 # cd into the expressjs app
 cd nanobox-expressjs

-# build the code
+# build runtime and compile application
 nanobox build

-# start the dev environment
+# deploy runtime to dev environment
-nanobox dev start
+nanobox dev deploy

 # add a convenient way to access your app from the browser
 nanobox dev dns add expressjs.nanobox.dev